mintlu8/bevy_defer/README.md

 ## Signals

+Here are the guarantees of signals:

-A `Signal` is read at most once per write for every reader.
+* A `Signal` is read at most once per write for every reader.
-Senders can also read from signals, if `send` is used, the value can be read from the same sender.
-If `broadcast` is used, the same sender cannot read the value sent.
+* Values are not guaranteed to be read if updated in rapid succession.
+* Value prior to reader creation will not be read by a new reader.

 ## Implementation Details